act-rules/act-rules.github.io/_rules/error-field-is-not-identified-using-color-only-i3z4v8.md

 ## Applicability

-This rule applies to any [visible][] [input error][] together with:
+This rule applies to each [HTML element][] that is [visible][] and has one of the following [semantic roles][]:
-- its [programmatic label]; and
-- the closest error message that refers to it.
+- checkbox,
+- combobox,
+- listbox,
+- menuitemcheckbox,
+- menuitemradio,
+- radio,
+- searchbox,
+- slider,
+- spinbutton,
+- switch or
+- textbox.

 ## Expectation

-Each test target, together with its visual context, identify the presence of errors not only through color differences.
+Each test target either has no [visible][] [form field error indicators][], or at least one of the [visible][] [form field error indicators][] identifies the presence of errors not only through color differences.

-A difference in hue resulting in a contrast ratio of 3:1 or greater is not considered as difference in color only.

 ## Assumptions

-There are currently no assumptions
+When content is communicated using colors that vary not just in hue but also have a substantial difference in brightness, this constitutes an extra visual differentiation provided that the difference in the colors' relative luminance creates a contrast ratio of 3:1 or more.

+Nonetheless, if content depends on the user's capacity to precisely perceive or distinguish a certain color, an extra visual cue will be necessary, regardless of the contrast ratio between those colors.

 ## Accessibility Support